guinuxbr/guinuxbr.com/content/posts/secure-github-credentials-with-kde-plasma-kwallet/index.en.md

 ## Create the needed files

-Now, create an autostart script file and mark it as executable:
+Now, create a script file and mark it as executable:

 ```shell
 vim ~/.config/plasma-workspace/env/askpass.sh